about

 The mission of North Arrow Press is simple: publish smart, global thrillers for readers who crave authenticity, depth, and adrenaline.

-Founding author Mark James is an award-winning writer whose novel Friendship Games earned both the prestigious Kirkus Star and a Bronze Medal from the Military Writers Society of America.
+Flagship author Mark James is an award-winning writer whose novel Friendship Games earned both the prestigious Kirkus Star and a Bronze Medal from the Military Writers Society of America.

 The mission of North Arrow Press is simple: publish smart, global thrillers for readers who crave authenticity, depth, and adrenaline.

-founding author
+flagship author

 Mark James